MelissaFerriter/Tutorial/content/workflow/index.md

 ![8]

+>The case summary should ideally be the last post in the case and should detail the issue, environment, troublshooting approach, documentation, and resolution.

 #### 8. Update the Case Title

 ![9]

+>Always update the case title before closing out the case.
+Often the issue changes over time and the original title may not accurately capture the case topic.

 #### 9. Update the Technical Details

 ![10]

+>Here you will need to fill out the product and product version that is the main focus of the issue.

 #### 10. Categorize the Case

 ![11]

+>When you categorize a case you will need to fill out the product area, functionality, and issue.

 #### 11. Close the Case

 ![12]

+>To close a case, you will need to select a Primary Resolution and Secondary Resolution.

 [4]: /img/call.gif
 [5]: /img/aftercall.gif